 Reduced Intermediaries

-You can cut out multiple middlemen in transactions that lowers your settlement costs.
-As a result, you can speed up deal execution from days to minutes.
+You can cut out multiple middlemen in transactions, which lowers your settlement costs.
+As a result, you can speed up deal execution from days to minutes or even seconds (atomic settlement).

 Global Market Access